PyO3/pyo3/guide/src/ecosystem/logging.md

 logging using the same configuration into the same place.

 This section of the guide briefly discusses how to connect the two languages' logging ecosystems together.
-The recommended way for Python extension modules is to configure Rust's logger to send log messages to Python using the `pyo3-log` crate.
+The recommended way for Python native modules is to configure Rust's logger to send log messages to Python using the `pyo3-log` crate.
 For users who want to do the opposite and send Python log messages to Rust, see the note at the end of this guide.